Crown to drop breach-of-trust case against Vice-Admiral Mark Norman: Report

-OTTAWA — Federal Crown prosecutors will reportedly drop their breach-of-trust case against Vice-Admiral Mark Norman on Wednesday, ending one of the most politically charged cases in Canadian history.
+OTTAWA — Federal Crown prosecutors will reportedly drop their breach-of-trust case against Vice-Admiral Mark Norman today, ending one of the most politically charged cases in Canadian history.

-Norman’s case was to be back in court for an update on his lawyers’ efforts to secure hundreds of secret government documents about their client, including several from the Prime Minister’s Office.
+Norman’s case was to be back in court for an update on his lawyers’ efforts to secure secret government documents about their client, including several from the Prime Minister’s Office.

-But the National Post, citing unnamed sources, says prosecutors are expected to instead withdraw the breach of trust charge against Norman, which the RCMP laid against him last year following a two-year investigation.
+But sources have confirmed to The Canadian Press that prosecutors are expected to instead withdraw the charge against Norman, which the RCMP laid against him last year following a two-year investigation.

 The charge relates to allegations that Norman leaked government secrets to a Quebec shipyard and a journalist to influence cabinet’s decision-making around a nearly $700-million naval contract.